Zipz1/SmartHealer-Capybara/README.md

 A modern continuation of SmartHealer featuring a redesigned configuration UI, Focus Players and improved spell rank selection.

-Compatible with:

-- ✅ Turtle WoW Client
-- ✅ Capybara Client
-- ✅ Turtle WoW client using the Capybara realmlist

 ---

 # Features